Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 When you want the best possible performance and longevity, premium paints are the way to go.
 Priced from $70 to over $110 per gallon, these products are a true investment for homeowners who prioritize quality and longevity.
 They are formulated with higher-quality resins and pigments, which translates to superior coverage (often saving you money on a third coat), exceptional durability, and better color retention over time.
 Many premium paints also include additives that resist mold, mildew, and fading, which is a huge plus in the damp Puget Sound climate.
 While the initial cost is higher, you’ll benefit from a finish that lasts longer and requires fewer touch-ups down the road.

-What Factors Change the Price of Paint?
+What Really Determines the Price of Paint?

 When you’re standing in the paint aisle, it’s easy to see the price differences, but it’s not always clear why one gallon costs twice as much as another.
 The price on the can is influenced by a handful of key factors that determine its quality, performance, and longevity.
 Understanding these elements will help you choose the right paint for your home and your budget.
 From the chemical makeup of the paint itself to the brand that produces it and even the time of year you buy it, several variables come into play.
 Let’s break down what really goes into the cost of a gallon of exterior paint.

-The Paint’s Formula and Type
+How Formula and Type Affect Cost

 The foundation of any paint is its formula, and this is the biggest driver of its cost.
 The two most common types for home exteriors are acrylic latex and oil-based paints.
 Both are designed for durability, but their composition and price points differ, with most gallons falling between $20 and $90.
 If you’re looking for a specific aesthetic, specialty paints like limewash or epoxy can deliver a unique finish, but they often come with a higher price tag, sometimes exceeding $100 per gallon.
 The right formula often depends on the material you’re painting, so it’s important to match the paint to your home’s residential siding.

-Brand and Quality Level
+The Impact of Brand and Quality

 Just like with most products, brand reputation and quality level matter.
 You’ll find that premium paints from well-known brands can cost anywhere from $65 to $80 per gallon.
 While it might be tempting to grab the cheapest option, professional painters often prefer higher-quality brands for a reason.
 These paints are formulated for better coverage, a smoother finish, and superior durability against the elements.
 Paying a little more upfront for a premium paint often means you’ll get a longer-lasting result, saving you from having to repaint sooner than you’d like.